nicoc12024/portfolioNextJs/README.md

 ## Getting Started

-To get started with this project, first run the development server:
+After cloning the repository, you can run:

-npm run dev or yarn dev
+npm install or yarn install then npm run dev or yarn dev

 ## Contact Information